jsantanders/jsantanders/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://github.com/jsantanders/jsantanders/blob/master/img/undraw_developer_activity_bv83.svg" />

-- 👦 I'm a Software Engineer & Full Stack developer who is passionate about Web Development, Cloud computing architecture, and open source.;
+- 👦 I'm a Software Engineer & Full Stack developer who is passionate about Web Development, Cloud computing architecture, and open source.
-- 🌱 I’m currently learning F# and functional programming;
+- 🌱 I’m currently learning F# and functional programming
-- 👯 I’m looking forward to collaborate on any Open Source project. 🤝;
+- 👯 I’m looking forward to collaborate on any Open Source project. 🤝
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
 - 😄 Pronouns: he/him
 - ⚡️ I have a blog at https://jsantanders.dev where I try to post as frequently as I can (crossposting to dev.to).
 Everything I post is tech related and about things I find interesting in my daily work.